 In reality, not all Tarot readers use the Tarot for predictive readings.
 Many choose to instead focus on inner work and problem resolution.
-It could be reasoned that this actually more fruitful work with the Tarot since the future mostly isn’t set in stone.
+It is actually more fruitful work with the Tarot since the future isn’t set in stone.
 When it comes to the future, it is better by far to trust in the providence of Spirit.
-For these reasons, many Tarot readers have a strong focus on coaching (prescribing actions steps and solutions) rather than predicting when guiding their clients.
+For these reasons, many Tarot readers have a strong focus on coaching or counselling.

 What we wish for as Tarot readers is to empower our clients to make better choices, choices that fully align them with their Path and calling.
-Some of us mix this type of reading with predictive readings, being careful to leave room for choice if the outcome is not to the Seeker’s liking, as well as explaining the true meaning of the ‘scary cards’ which, though sometimes difficult, aren’t scary at all once you understand what they are really about.
+Some of us mix this type of reading with predictive readings, being careful to leave room for choice if the outcome is not to the Seeker’s liking.
+We also make a point of explaining the meaning of the ‘scary cards.’
+And, to be perfectly honest, there are no scary cards.

-Today, just to help you gain a new perspective on what the Tarot is and what you can do with it other than predict or prescribe, I thought we’d look at seven of the more unusual ways to use the cards.
+Today, just to help you gain a new perspective on what the Tarot is and what you can do with it other than predict or prescribe, I thought we’d look at 7 unusual ways to use the cards.

-- Vibrational medicine.
-Did you know that just as you can use flowers to make vibrational essences for emotional healing, you can use the Tarot cards for the same purpose?
+Vibrational medicine.
+Did you know that just as you can use flowers to make vibrational essences for emotional healing, you can use tarot cards for the same purpose?
 Find out how to make a Tarot Essence for complementary healing or to manifest a specific goal HERE.

-- Play card games.
+Play card games.
 The Tarot didn’t start as a tool for fortune tellers.
 It started as a game of cards for the rich and privileged, in the days before the printing press.
-We’re going back to the 1400’s and the Mediterranean region.
-One famous such deck which is almost completely preserved for posterity is the Visconti-Sforza Tarot deck, which was commissioned for a wedding between the wealthy and powerful Visconti and Sforza families in Milan, around 1451.
-The structure of the Marseille Tarot which was the first Tarot deck to be mass produced after the printing press was invented is thought to be influenced by the Visconti Tarot.
+We’re going back to the 1400s and the Mediterranean region.
+One famous such deck which is almost completely preserved for posterity is the Visconti-Sforza Tarot deck.
+This deck was commissioned for a wedding between the wealthy and powerful Visconti and Sforza families in Milan, around 1451.
+The structure of the Marseille Tarot was influenced by the Visconti Tarot.
 The most famous game using Tarot cards is Tarock (click HERE for the rules).
 This game is still popular in many southern European countries.

-- Creative writing.
+Creative writing.
 Many writers use the Tarot for inspiration all the way through their project/novel while others just reach for the cards when they get a bit stuck.
 CLICK HERE and HERE to learn about using the Tarot for creative writing.
 And if you like to learn strange facts about the Tarot, you will love THIS POST!

 What is YOUR favourite unusual, non-predictive way of using the Tarot cards?